-These alarming statistics highlight the visible security problems, but they are not always the most damaging.
-It is often the case that your management has not even considered dealing with determining what dangers are lurking inside your network.
+This alarming reality highlights the visible security problems, but they are not always the most damaging.
+It is often the case that your IT management is not monitoring and remediating what dangers are lurking inside your network.
 Typical viruses have been handled adequately with antivirus applications with regular updates.
 But these tools are NOT defending your entire network.

 What information is stolen once a breach occurs?